OTS Research Fellowship Program

 Donald & Beverly Stone Endowment

-This endowment was created to honor Don and Bev Stone for more than 20 years of service with the Organization for Tropical Studies.
+The Donald and Beverly Stone Fellowship was created to honor Donald and Beverly Stone for their more than 20 years of service with the Organization for Tropical Studies.
 Don served as the Executive Director and Bev as the Administrative Assistant from 1976 to 1996 and during that time built OTS from a small organization to a large consortium of over 50 universities.
-The endowment was funded with gifts from numerous OTS friends (matched in part by the Andrew W. Mellon Foundation) to recognize Don and Bev for the tremendous advances that they helped promote in the fields of tropical biology.
+The Donald and Beverly Stone Graduate Fellowship was established by OTS alumni and friends to recognize Don and Bev for the tremendous advances that they helped promote in the fields of tropical biology.

-William L. Brown Fellowship — The fellowship was created by the family and friends of William Brown, a distinguished entomologist at Cornell University, ant systematist and evolutionary biologist, who conducted research at the La Selva Biological Station.
+The William Brown Fellowship was created by the family and friends of William Brown, a distinguished entomologist at Cornell University, who conducted research at the La Selva Research Station.

-Rexford Daubenmire Fellowship — The fellowship was created in memory of Rexford Daubenmire (1909-1995) by his wife Jean Daubenmire.
+The Daubenmire fellowship was created in memory of Rexford Daubenmire (1909-1995) by his wife Jean Daubenmire.
 Dr. Daubenmire was a widely-recognized expert in plant ecology and professor of botany at the University of Idaho and Washington State University.
-He taught on early OTS field courses.

-Emily P. Foster Fellowship — The fellowship was created by the family and friends of Emily Foster (1967-1994) as a memorial to her life.
+The Emily Foster fellowship was created by the family and friends of Emily Foster (1967-1994) as a memorial to her life.
 Emily treasured the beauty and wonder of the Costa Rican biodiversity and the generosity of the Costa Rican people.
-Emily worked in Costa Rica for a number of years before her untimely death at the age of 27.
+Emily worked in Costa Rica for a number of years before her untimely death.

 You can learn more about this opportunity by visiting the funder's website.